 2. If you are on the ground you may end up being back there again.

 Getting up can be just as dangerous as staying on the floor, as when you get up you can be extremely vulnerable to attack.
 Although moves like 'climbing' up the opponent reduce the risk, the risk is still present.
 So if you manage to get up the stronger person may be able to force you to the floor yet again.
-Ground hog day indeed

-3. The attackers goal may be to take you to the floor
+3. The attacker's goal may be to take you to the floor

 The attacker may in certain incidents want you to go to the floor such as in a sexual assault.
 The attacker regardless of if they are male or female may want to force you to the ground.
 So you are there anyway and likely to stay there.
 Perhaps the only option you have is to fight from the ground.